 By Cody Petterson

-There's been a lot of lying and betrayal over the last couple of weeks regarding the SOS ballot measure (Measure A), which is par for the course when the Building Industry Association (BIA) and a dozen of the region's most notorious sprawl developers hire Tony Manolatos to smear an environmental measure.
+There's been a lot of lying and betrayal regarding Measure A (the SOS ballot measure), which is par for the course when the Building Industry Association (BIA) and a dozen of the region's most notorious sprawl developers hire Tony Manolatos to smear an environmental measure.

 But the other day the organization "Planning Today for San Diego's Future," a BIA front, pushed out a Facebook ad that would've made Donald Trump blush.
 It demands a rebuttal.
 Toward that end, here are the facts.

 If you find genuine errors, inform me and I'll correct them.
-Unlike the opposition, the environmentalists volunteering our time to draft, qualify, and pass Measure A actually care about the truth.
+Unlike the opposition, the environmentalists volunteering our time to draft, qualify, and vote YES on Measure A actually care about the truth.

 "What is Measure A?"

-The fight to pass Measure A, i.e. the SOS initiative, is a brawl between environmentalists and developers over the future of land use in our county.
+The fight to pass Measure A is a brawl between environmentalists and developers over the future of land use in our county.
 That's what it is.

 It's the Sierra Club, Endangered Habitats League, San Diego 350, Climate Action Campaign, San Diego County Democrats for Environmental Action, Sunrise Movement San Diego, California Native Plant Society, San Diego Audubon, Cleveland National Forest Foundation, Volcan Mountain Foundation, Coastal Environmental Rights Foundation, California Chaparral Institute, Southwest Wetlands Interpretive Association, Fallbrook Land Conservancy, Escondido Creek Conservancy, along with the League of Women Voters of San Diego, Citizens Coordinate for Century III (C3), and our labor allies in the American Federation of Teachers (AFT) Local 1931 and Unite Here!
 Local 30.